sravani12-ui/Task-3-web/README.md

 📌 Notes

-This project uses in-memory storage, so data will reset every time the server restarts.
+This project uses in-memory storage, so all book data resets when the server restarts.
-For persistent storage, MongoDB or another database can be integrated.
+To make it persistent, you can upgrade it by connecting to MongoDB or another database.